k-berryman/Fam/README.md

 Instead of hard-coded posts, we're going to download from firebase in realtime baby

 Now we're doing the full process of uploading a picture via UI

+---

+### Add Comments
+Go to Post.js

+Add comments state and a sendComments function

+`npm i react-moment` -- a library for parsing timestamps
+___ Minutes ago